 Phaser – A frequency-based effect that makes a swirling, swooshing filtered guitar tone.
 Phasers use the principle of “phase” cancellation in which a filter passes over your guitar tone flipping the waveform at specific frequencies.
 This signal is then combined with your original guitar tone to give the iconic phaser effect used in songs by Van Halen, Pink Floyd and Smashing Pumpkins to name a few.

 Synthesiser – A special kind of effect that either uses your guitars normal pickup tone or the tone from a special 13 pin GK pickup to trigger synthesizer sounds.
-A guitar synth allows you to turn your guitar into a massive range of real instruments or create new sounds as you would with a keyboard synthesizer.
+A guitar synth allows you to turn your guitar into a massive range of simulated instruments or create new sounds as you would with a keyboard synthesizer.
 You can also use a GK pickup to access alternate Guitar tunings or even types of instruments.
 By using a GK pickup compatible product, you can transform your guitar into any instrument you want.

 T – TREMOLO, TUNER

 Tremolo – A dynamic effect that rapidly lowers and raises the volume of your guitar tone creating a wobbly pulsing quality.
 This effect was found initially in valve amplifiers but soon found its way into compact pedals for more control over the wave shape of modulation (smooth sine-waves vs choppy square-wave), depth and ranges of rate.

 Tuner – Not an effect but a very handy piece of kit in any guitarist’s arsenal.
 Does what it says, helps to accurately tune your guitar in a noisy gigging environment.

 V – VIBRATO, VOCAL, VOCODER, VOLUME